getoutreach/epf-website/source/migrating_from_ember_data.html.md

 Unlike Ember Data, there is no state machine backing each model.
 This means there will be no more [pesky error messages](https://github.com/emberjs/data/issues/1024) related to `willCommit`.

 A loose analogy is that Epf uses an MVCC write system while Ember Data uses locks.
 In Epf **you can modify models and their relationships any time.** This includes while models are in transit to the server.
 Moreover, multiple instance of the same logical model can exist at the same time.
-This is premise behind Epf's merging and isolation logic.
+This is the premise behind Epf's merging and isolation logic.

 Defining models in Epf is almost 1-1 with Ember Data.
 Porting over model definitions is as simple as changing the namespace: